casdoor/casdoor-website/docs/how-to-connect/single-sign-on.md

 ## Add Silent Signin

 In fact, we implement auto login by carrying parameters on the URL.
 So your applications need to have a method to trigger the login after jumping to the URL.
-We support [casdoor-react-sdk](https://github.com/casdoor/casdoor-react-sdk) for you to quickly implement the feature.
+We provide [casdoor-react-sdk](https://github.com/casdoor/casdoor-react-sdk) for you to quickly implement the feature.
 You can see details in [use-in-react](https://github.com/casdoor/casdoor-react-sdk#use-in-react).

 :::info